TheThirdOne/random-sorting/README.md

 |-------|----------|-----------|-----------|-----------|
 |steps in the range composed|![merge-steps-64-256](images/merge-steps-64-256.png)|![merge-steps-16-256](images/merge-steps-16-256.png)|![merge-steps-4-256](images/merge-steps-4-256.png)|![merge-steps-1-256](images/merge-steps-1-256.png)|

 And that explains why the pattern in merge sort arises just from the graph of merge.

-#### Conection to Array.sort
+#### Connection to Array.sort

 *_Very not happy with this section, may just omit it and leave it for the later section_*

-One important thing ot notice is that Merge Sort looks very similar to what Firefox's implementation looked like.
+One important thing to notice is that Merge Sort looks very similar to what Firefox's implementation looked like.
 There is a certain "logrithmicness" present in both.
 In the Firefox implementation it is more jagged, but it is clear that somehow Firefox is using merge sort.